Department of Environmental Sciences and Engineering (GRAD)

 Human Exposure and Health Effects

-Our faculty study the range of processes that ultimately lead to environmentally related diseases, from characterizing and quantifying human exposure to understanding the cellular, molecular and biochemical underpinnings of these diseases.
-Major research activities include: developing methods to measure and monitor chemical or microbial contaminants; and elucidating the genetic factors that lead to differences in disease outcomes among individuals or populations.
+Our faculty study the range of processes that ultimately lead to environmentally-related diseases, from characterizing and quantifying human exposure to understanding the cellular, molecular and biochemical underpinnings of these diseases.
+Major research activities include: developing methods to measure and monitor chemical or microbial contaminants; and elucidating the genetic and epigenetic factors that lead to differences in disease outcomes among individuals or populations.

 Sustainable Water Resources